-More information about the 'general approach' for the recognition of ECLs is contained in Financial Reporting Guide - Impairment of Financial Assets - 'general approach'.
+More information about the 'general approach' for the recognition of ECLs is contained in Financial Reporting and Accounting Guide - Expected credit loss impairment model - 'general approach'.

 The simplified approach combines the first two stages of the general approach and consequently comprises only two stages - lifetime ECLs and credit impaired.
 The simplified approach must be applied to trade receivables and contract assets (that result from transactions within the scope of AASB 15 Revenue from Contracts with Customers) that do not contain a significant financing component.
 In addition, an entity can choose to apply the simplified approach to trade receivables and contract assets that do contain a significant financing component, and also to lease receivables (that result from transactions within the scope of AASB 16 Leases).